 Select one of the following extrapolation methods for determining the output value when the input value is outside the range specified in the argument list:

-from the edge of the interpolation region linearly.
-The slope of the
+of the interpolation region linearly.
+The slope of the linear

-linear extrapolation is equal to the slope of the interpolated curve at the
+extrapolation is equal to the slope of the interpolated curve at the

 of the interpolation region as a constant.
-The value
+The value of the nearest

-of the nearest extrapolation is equal to the value of the interpolated
+extrapolation is equal to the value of the interpolated curve at the

-curve at the edge of the interpolation region.
-Select this option
+edge of the interpolation region.
+Select this option to produce an

-to produce an extrapolation that does not go above the highest point
+extrapolation that does not go above the highest point in the data

-error if the input signal is outside the range of the table.
+input signal is outside the range of the table.
 Select this option

-to avoid going into the extrapolation mode when you want
+to avoid going into the extrapolation mode when you want your data